-- Inform the National Institute for Occupational Health (NIOH), either directly or through an employer's association:

-- Inform the Compensation

-Commission in accordance with

-the Directive on Compensation for

-Workplace-acquired Novel Corona

-Virus Disease- COVID-19 (COIDA

-Directive);

-- Investigate the mode of exposure, including any control failures;

-- Review the risk assessment to ensure the necessary control measures and personal protective equipment (PPE) are in place;

-- Determine the need to temporarily close the work area for decontamination using an incident-based risk assessment in consultation with the relevant health and safety committee or representatives; and

-- Provide support to the National Department of Health (DOH) in relation to contact tracing.
+- Inform the National Institute for Occupational Health (NIOH), either directly or through an employer's association; - Inform the Compensation Commission in accordance with the Directive on Compensation for Workplace-acquired Novel Corona Virus Disease- COVID-19 (COIDA Directive); - Investigate the mode of exposure, including any control failures; - Review the risk assessment to ensure the necessary control measures and personal protective equipment (PPE) are in place; - Determine the need to temporarily close the work area for decontamination using an incident-based risk assessment in consultation with the relevant health and safety committee or representatives; - Provide support to the National Department of Health (DOH) in relation to contact tracing. - provide electronic support to assist employees to register on the Electronic Vaccination Data System Registration Portal (EVDS) for COVID-19; and - allow employees paid time off to be vaccinated provided that proof of vaccination is presented and that vaccination occurs during the employees working hours.

-2. LARGE BUSINESSES continued
+2. LARGE BUSINESSES...continued